US safety watchdog's probe into Tesla's Autopilot ushers in get-tough era

-UNITED STATES (BLOOMBERG) - The National Highway Traffic Safety Administration's (NHTSA) investigation into a possible defect involving Tesla Inc's Autopilot signals a more activist approach by the Biden administration to regulating technology that is crucial to the car industry's future.
+UNITED STATES • The National Highway Traffic Safety Administration's (NHTSA) investigation into a possible defect involving Tesla Inc's Autopilot signals a more activist approach by the Biden administration to regulating technology that is crucial to the car industry's future.

 NHTSA said it launched the Tesla probe - which covers an estimated 765,000 vehicles from the 2014 model year onwards - after 11 cars using Autopilot collided with fire trucks, police cruisers or other vehicles at crash scenes.
 The accidents resulted in 17 injuries and one fatality.